 of another does it knowingly with the intent to deprive the other person,

 temporarily or permanently, of the right to the property.

 Potential Penalties for Shoplifting & Petty Theft in Florida

 Both charges can vary in degree depending on the property value of the

-object that was stolen.
-Fines and jail times can also increase depending
+item(s) that was stolen.
+Fines and jail time can also increase depending

 on the kind of goods taken.
 For example, in shoplifting a firearm, a person